- The scramble to get Mobile-ready

 There is a flurry of activity in the eCommerce domain with businesses scrambling to render their interfaces mobile ready, or else they risk missing the bus and being left behind.
 In this scenario, PWA SEO is a new terminology that is doing the rounds more frequently than ever.
-However, these eCommerce companies need to realize that they need to be optimized for mobile.
+However, these eCommerce companies need to realize they need to be optimized for mobile.
+Every page on their store should be optimized, including checkout, product, and category. .
 This will prevent the users from taking the native app route, which is very cumbersome anyway.
 Users will start looking for a way to have their cake and eat it too, and what better way than going to a digital store that can offer them best of both options (native apps and PWA)?

 What is meant by the term Progressive Web App?

 Well, a progressive web app is nothing but a website, but it has a distinct advantage that it looks like a native mobile app and feels like one too.
 The advantage extends further in that you don’t need to go through the boring process of downloading the app from either Google Play Store or the iOS App Store.

 PWAs actually help you beat the problem of slow networks, data limitation and even situations when there is no Internet connectivity.
 A smart thinking eCommerce company will ensure that their website confirms to the requirements of PWA.
 As mentioned earlier, PWAs enhance the speed of the website (which most users like), make it more reliable, and therefore go a long way in enhancing user experience.
 To build PWAs, you’ll need toolkits and platforms like Magento PWA studio and Vue Storefront.